Part 1: SharePoint API

 The remote provisioning-model is for creating SharePoint artifacts like sites, lists and libraries, columns, content types and more.
 The remote timerjob model allows running remote functionality on a schedule.
 This module will explain these two remote models in detail.

 - The PnP provisioning engine

 - LAB: Remote Provisioning and Site Designs

 - LAB: Remote timerjob

-You would like to respond to the adding or updating an item in a SharePoint list, or to the arrival of an email in Outlook Online ?
+You would like to respond to the manipulation of an item in a SharePoint list or library ?